Kenneth-Macharia/Learning/Go/notes.md

   structure when using source control, to make the applications go gettable i.e downloadable using `go get <lib>`, since github will create a similar folder structure.

-## Libraries, Modules and Packages
+## Modules and Packages

 - Packages are how Go code is organised and take the form of .go files.
-Packages usually perform specific functions and contain methods to perform those functions e.g `http`
+Packages usually perform specific functions and methods to perform those functions e.g `http`
 - Inside the files, the package to which the file belongs to is indicates as the line `package <package fileName>`